Azure-Samples/azure-video-indexer-samples/VideoSearchWithAutoMLVision/README.md

 First, we'll need to set up a Azure Video Analyzer for Media account linked to the Media Services Resource deployed (name prefix
 `mediaservices`).

-If we nAVAMgate to this resource's overview, and scroll down, there is a window entitled "Azure Video Analyzer for Media".
+If we navigate to this resource's overview, and scroll down, there is a window entitled "Azure Video Analyzer for Media".
 Click the link
 "[Go to Azure Video Analyzer for Media](https://www.videoindexer.ai/)".

 ![Azure Video Analyzer for Media window from Media Services resource overview](images/video-indexer-media-services-overview.png)